Grand Central (train operating company): History

 On 18 December 2007, operations commenced between Sunderland and London King's Cross.
 While awaiting delivery of all of the rolling stock, Grand Central initially operated only one Sunderland – King's Cross and one York – King's Cross service in each direction.
 During March 2008, the full timetable was introduced.
 Mechanical problems with the InterCity 125 fleet led to services being regularly cancelled, as well as a reduced service being operated between May and July 2008.

 During March 2008, Grand Central applied to the ORR to operate three daily services from Bradford Interchange to London King's Cross.
 In January 2009, it was granted access rights for three daily Bradford Interchange to King's Cross services until December 2014 and a fourth Sunderland to London King's Cross service until May 2012.
 During August 2009, the fourth daily Sunderland–London service started.

 In February 2010, the ORR announced that all access rights had been extended until December 2016.

 On 23 May 2010, Grand Central services between Bradford Interchange and King's Cross began.
 It had been hoped that the service would start in December 2009, but difficulties in securing rolling stock caused delay.

 In November 2011, Grand Central was bought out by Arriva UK Trains for an undisclosed amount.
 At the time of the takeover, Grand Central had 123 employees, a turnover of £18.9 million and debts of £44 million.

 Since December 2011, Bradford services have made an additional stop at Mirfield.
 During December 2012, a fifth service was operated on the Sunderland to London route; however, on account of pathing difficulties, it initially started at Hartlepool.
 In December 2013, a fourth daily Bradford to London King's Cross service began.

 In August 2014, Grand Central was granted an extension of its operating rights until December 2026.

+A further extension of Grand Central's operating rights was granted by the ORR in March 2025, allowing for the continuation of their existing services until December 2038.
+In response to the certainty of their future as an operator, the company placed an order for nine Hitachi-built Class 820s to replace the ageing Class 180 fleet with the further option to order two more units should their proposed London to Cleethorpes service be approved alongside the planned additional services of two London-to-Bradford return journeys and an extra morning service from York to London.